sedol1339/files/abstracts.md

     - To fine-tune wav2vec for the TIMIT task (predicting phonemes), we pass output representations (instead of MFCC features as a baseline) into acoustic CNN model, which outputs phoneme probabilities.
 The model is trained using the Auto Segmentation Criterion.
     - To fine-tune wav2vec on WSJ benchmark (transribing text), acoustic CNN model predicts probabilities for 31 graphemes, including the standard English alphabet, the apostrophe and period, two repetition characters (e.g. the word ann is transcribed as an1), and a silence token used as word boundary.
 For decoding the emissions from the acoustic model we use a lexicon as well as a separate language model trained on the WSJ language modeling data only.

+Andrusenko, A., Laptev, A., & Medennikov, I. (2020).
+Towards a Competitive End-to-End Speech Recognition for CHiME-6 Dinner Party Transcription. arXiv, 2004.10799.
+Retrieved from https://arxiv.org/abs/2004.10799v3

+    - End-to-end ASR models are prone to accuracy degradation in noisy and low-resource conditions.
+    - We show that on the CHiME-6 Challenge data (real dinner parties recorded in reverberant and noisy conditions), our best end-to-end model (RNN-Transducer with improved beam search and the Guided Source Separation augmentation) outperforms the hybrid baseline (TDNN-F, factorized time-delayed neural network) system only by 2.7% WER.

 Baevski, A., Zhou, H., Mohamed, A., & Auli, M. (2020). wav2vec 2.0: A Framework for Self-Supervised Learning of Speech Representations. arXiv, 2006.11477.
 Retrieved from https://arxiv.org/abs/2006.11477v3

     - We present wav2vec 2.0, a framework for self-supervised learning from raw audio data
     - The raw waveform is first procesed by CNN feature encoder F, and then is fed to a context network G which follows the Transformer architecture.
 We use a convolutional layer which acts as relative positional embedding.
-    - To pre-train the model we mask a certain proportion of time steps in the latent space of feature encoder F. The training objective requires identifying for each masked time step the correct quantized latent audio representation G(F(waveform)) in a set of distractors, that are uniformly sampled from other masked time steps of the same utterance (NCE loss).
+    - To pre-train the model we mask a certain proportion of time steps in the latent space of feature encoder F. The training objective requires identifying for each masked time step the correct quantized latent audio representation G(F(waveform)) in a set of distractors, that are uniformly sampled from other masked time steps of the same utterance (noise-contrastive loss).
 The outputs of the feature encoder are quantized in a differentiable way with a Gumbel softmax quantization module Q to produce targets Q(F(waveform)).
 The additional Diversity Loss is used to increase the use of the quantized codebook representations.
+Note that the model do nor employ MLM (BERT) loss.
     - Compared to vq-wav2vec, wav2vec 2.0, the transformer accepts continuous inputs from CNN.
     - Pre-trained models are fine-tuned for speech recognition by adding a randomly initialized linear projection into C classes representing the vocabulary.
 Models are optimized by minimizing a CTC loss, and we apply a modified version of SpecAugment.
     - We achieve SOTA on the full Librispeech benchmark for noisy speech.